beyimjan/ccalc/README.md

 # CCalc
 CCalc is a calculator with a simple console interface, written in Free Pascal.
-The program starts in text mode, allowing you to use it in the terminal.

 It can only perform calculations with integers.